-In this section, some three-dimensional compressible flow calculations are presented with the aim of illustrating the performance of the proposed methodology.
+In this section, some 3D compressible flow calculations are presented with the aim of illustrating the performance of the proposed methodology.
 The first example concerns a subsonic flow past a sphere.
 Although this example has barely any practical interest, it allows assessing the low Mach number behaviour of the scheme as well as evaluating its intrinsic dissipation.
 Then, a transonic flow around the ONERA M6 wing is solved.
 This example, which is a classic CFD validation test for external flows, allows demonstrating the applicability of the present methodology to practical aerodynamics problems.
-With the same objective in mind, by the end of this section another transonic flow calculation concerning a NACA wing-body configuration is presented.
+With the same objective in mind, by the end of this section another transonic flow calculation concerning an NACA wing-body configuration is presented.

-6.1 Subsonic flow around a sphere
+6.1.
+Subsonic flow around a sphere

-In this example, subsonic inviscid flow past a sphere is solved for a freestream Mach number $M{\infty} = 0.2$ .
-The computational domain is discretized by a non-structured distribution of 30,013 points and second-order spatial approximations are obtained in clouds of points with $30 \le np \le 40$ .
-Next, Cp and Mach number isolines on the sphere are shown in Figure 5.

-The calculated Cp distribution around the sphere (in the streamwise direction), is compared with analytical potential flow results in Figure 6.

-A reasonable agreement between the numerical and potential results can be observed.
+In this example, subsonic inviscid flow past a sphere is solved for a freestream Mach number $M{\infty} = 0.2$.
+The computational domain is discretized by a non-structured distribution of $30\,013$ points and second-order spatial approximations are obtained in clouds of points with $30 \leqslant np \leqslant 40$.
+Next, coefficient of pressure (C_p) and Mach number isolines on the sphere are shown in Figure 5.
+The calculated C_p distribution around the sphere (in the streamwise direction) is compared with analytical potential flow results in Figure 6.
+Good agreement between the numerical and potential results can be observed.
 Note that the separation point on the sphere, obtained by the FP calculation, is almost coincident with the potential rear stagnation point.
 This fact gives a cue of the low inherent dissipation of the proposed numerical scheme.
+The point discretization over the sphere and over a cut along the symmetry plane of the computational domain is shown in Figure 7.